tc39/proposal-object-pick-or-omit/README.md

 * Say we have a `depsObject` and we need to ignore all `@internal/packages` from it.
 * We have `props` from which we need to remove `[‘_csrf’, ‘_method’]`
 * We need to construct a `newModelData` by removing `action.deleted` from `({ ...state.models, ...action.update })`
+* Filtering configuration objects when the filter list is given by a `CLI` argument.

 Well, you see life is all about `pick`ing what we want and `omit`ing what we don't!